 The installation of cellulose fiber in the wall cavity provided an increase in the fire resistance performance of 22% to 55% compared to a noninsulated assembly.

-These tests indicate that in a fire situation cellulose may give building occupants more time to reach safety and fire fighters more time to mitigate damage.
+These tests and building codes indicate that in a building fire cellulose may give occupants more time to reach safety and give fire fighters additional time to mitigate damage.

 What's the real issue?

 In a home insulated to Model Energy Code standards with cellulose, insulation represents only 5% to 7% by weight of the wood-based materials.
 Cellulose insulation is always fire-retardant and must pass federally mandated fire safety tests, making it among the few components used in housing that are manufactured to meet stringent fire safety standards.
 The other 93% to 95% are wood products that are seldom fire retardant.
 Why the focus on the 5% to 7% that is fire retardant?
 "Insulation fires" are less than one-half of one percent of all fires.
 Why do you hear so much about "insulation fires?"

 Fire statistics, demonstration burns, and research indicate that fiberglass performs worst under actual fire conditions.
 Why is cellulose represented as a "fire hazard"?
 It's simple.
 When compared with cellulose insulation, fiberglass has no benefits that can be marketed.
 Fiberglass decreases fire safety, and under performs when compared to cellulose insulation.